GWartelle/ChatApp/README.md

 The `deleteAccount()` function is called by the `handleDeleteAccount` handle, which also sets the `setIsModalOpen` state to false.

 When the trash icon is clicked, the `isModalOpen` state is set to true.
-This state is passed on to `ConfirmationModal`, along with is setter, and the `handleDeleteAccount` handle.
+This state is passed on to `ConfirmationModal`, along with its setter, and the `handleDeleteAccount` handle.

 So, let's finally take a look at this `ConfirmationModal` component :